 - only 61.3% of the proceedings will result in a conviction (ABS, 2008-2009)

 What this means is that less than 1% of the women in Australia who are willing to report to someone that they are a victim of sexual assault actually sees their persecutor convicted of the crime.

-The acquittal rate of sexual assault defendants (20%) is also nearly three-times higher than the acquittal rate of defendants of all other charges (7%; ABS, 2004).
-When it comes to sexual assault, the Australian legal system desparately needs to change too.
+The acquittal rate of sexual assault defendants (20%) is also nearly three times higher than the acquittal rate of defendants of all other charges (7%; ABS, 2004).
+When it comes to sexual assault, the Australian legal system desperately needs to change too.